 No appointment is necessary but there may be some delay in February and March.
 The Housing staff are always happy to discuss any aspect of accommodation.

 Special pamphlets on accommodation, list of estate agents and hints on house-hunting are available on request.

-Location: The Student Accommodation Service is located in Hut B, near the foot of Basser Steps.
-Phone 663 0351, extension 3260
+Location: The Student Accommodation Service is located in the huts at the foot of Basser Steps.
+Phone 663 0351, extension 3260.